star32134212/Kaggle_Data_Analysis_Project/README.md

 ## Personalize Expedia Hotel Searches
 The data are organized around a set of “search result impressions”, or the ordered list of hotels that the user sees after they search for a hotel on the Expedia website.

+## Default of Credit Card Clients Dataset
+This dataset contains information on default payments, demographic factors, credit data, history of payment, and bill statements of credit card clients in Taiwan from April 2005 to September 2005.